What to eat for healthy hair

 Vitamin E

-The sun can damage our hair just like it can damage our skin so ensure you eat foods rich in vitamin E to provide protection for your hair.
-Nuts are nutritional powerhouses, providing zinc and selenium as well as vitamin E so try to include them as part of a balanced diet.
+The sun can damage our hair in a similar way to how it affects our skin so ensure you eat foods rich in vitamin E to provide protection.
+Nuts are nutritional powerhouses and a useful source of selenium which works with vitamin E so try to include them as part of a varied, balanced diet.

 Biotin